 Worried about Inheritance Tax?
-You need an Estate Planning Lawyer
+You need specialist Estate Planning Lawyers

 Have you made sufficient provisions to secure your assets for you and your family?
-With the help of estate planning lawyers, you could create a tax-efficient plan to ensure that everyone is provided for in the future.
+With the help of our highly specialist estate planning lawyers, you could create a tax-efficient plan to ensure that everyone is provided for in the future.

-For FREE initial advice on the phone about wills, inheritance tax or any other aspect of estate planning, simply call our Lawyers for a no strings attached conversation.
+For FREE initial advice on the phone about wills, inheritance tax or any other aspect of estate planning, simply call our Lawyers on FREEPHONE 0800 1404544 for an initial no strings attached conversation.

 Making a will

-As well as making the whole process much easier for your family, a legally binding will can also guarantee that your assets will be handled in the most tax-efficient way possible.
+As well as making the whole process much easier for your family, a legally binding will can also guarantee that your assets will be managed in the most tax-efficient way possible.

 Other benefits of writing a will include: